vismaywalde/Instagram-User-Analytics-using-SQL/README.md

 This project provided key insights that will inform product features, marketing strategies, and operational improvements.
 By analyzing user engagement, detecting bots, and providing data-backed recommendations, the analysis will help Instagram improve both user retention and overall platform performance.

 ## SQL Queries
-Snapshots of the SQL queries and their outputs have been included in the report, which can be accessed via the following [link](#).
+Snapshots of the SQL queries and their outputs have been included in the report.

 ## Conclusion
 This project helped in deepening SQL expertise while providing real-world value to Instagram’s product and marketing teams.
 The insights gained from the analysis can influence Instagram's future development and engagement strategies.